 Caiaphas was the man the Jewish nation had looked to, but now their eyes were on Yeshua.
 Lazarus was the man who had been dead, but now he walked with the living!
 He was proof that the one all Israel had been waiting for was here.
 Lazarus was a testimony to the people that one more powerful than Caiaphas had come.
 Lazarus now was grouped with Yeshua- as a threat.

 “If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you” (John 15:19 KJB).

 Verse 17-19, “Many in the crowd had seen Jesus call Lazarus from the tomb, raising him from the dead, and they were telling others about it.
 That was the reason so many went out to meet him–because they had heard about this miraculous sign.
 The Pharisees said to each other, “This is getting us nowhere.
 Look!
 The whole world is following him!”

 Oh, wouldn’t that be a grand thing?
 Wouldn’t it be amazing if the whole world was lighting their lamps and keeping His Torah–His Feast days, and His Holy Covenant?
-One day every knee will bow– even the knees of Caiaphas, and he will have to give an account before a court greater than the Sanhedrin.
-One day, you and I, will also face this task.
+One day every knee will bow– even the knees of Caiaphas, and he will have to give an account before a court higher than the Sanhedrin.
+One day, you and I will also face this task.
 What fearful imagery.
-Thank goodness we are told in scripture that he is mindful that we are weak and fleshly and that He will wipe away all our tears.
+Thank goodness we are told in scripture that He is mindful that we are weak and fleshly and that He will wipe away all our tears.

-“Also, let’s hold on to the confession since we have a great high priest who passed through the heavens, who is Jesus, God’s Son; because we don’t have a high priest who can’t sympathize with our weaknesses but instead one who was tempted in every way that we are, except without sin.”
-Hebrews 4:14 CEB.
+“Also, let’s hold on to the confession since we have a great high priest who passed through the heavens, who is Jesus, God’s Son; because we don’t have a high priest who can’t sympathize with our weaknesses but instead one who was tempted in every way that we are, except without sin” (Hebrews 4:14 CEB).